State UAS Drone Regulations

 - Limiting drone use by law enforcement

-Other laws create drone commissions, restrict the use of drone in certain industries, or address common sense misuse such as flying over prisons or firework shows – often redundant to existing federal UAS drone guidelines.
+Other laws create drone commissions, restrict the use of drone in certain industries, or address common sense misuse such as flying over prisons or firework shows and outdoor venues such as concerts are often redundant to existing federal UAS drone guidelines.

 DRONE LAWS: UAS DRONE REGULATIONS BY STATE